ZackaryW/mxx/memory-bank/activeContext.md

 ### Active Design Philosophy
 **Simplicity and directness** - Avoid abstraction layers that don't add value.
 The new architecture enables plugins to be single, cohesive classes that directly accept and use their configuration.

-## Next Steps & Considerations

-### Immediate
-- Test the migrated builtins with actual runner execution
-- Verify metaclass callstack registration works correctly
-- Ensure inter-plugin communication (OSExec → Lifetime) functions

-### Near Future
-- Implement custom plugin loading from `PLUGIN_PATH`
-- Consider TOML configuration file support
-- Add example usage/documentation
-- Error handling improvements
+## Immediate Priorities (Critical Path)

+### HIGH PRIORITY - Security & Stability
+1. **Fix command injection vulnerabilities** - Replace `os.system()` with `subprocess` calls
+2. **Resolve metaclass callstack collision** - Implement per-runner or resettable callstack management
+3. **Fix parameter inspection logic** - Properly handle bound method vs runner parameter distinction

+### MEDIUM PRIORITY - Architecture
+4. **Decouple plugins** - Remove direct plugin type imports, use registry/interface pattern
+5. **Add configuration validation** - Schema validation for plugin configs before instantiation
+6. **Cross-platform compatibility** - Abstract Windows-specific operations

+### LOW PRIORITY - Quality
+7. **Comprehensive error handling** - Replace silent fallbacks with proper error propagation
+8. **Enhanced documentation** - Code-level comments and examples
+9. **Extended test coverage** - Security, error conditions, integration scenarios

-### Questions to Resolve
+### Questions Still to Resolve
 1. How should runner handle plugin initialization failures?
 2. Should there be plugin priority/ordering for execution?
 3. How will custom plugins be discovered and loaded from PLUGIN_PATH?
 4. Should there be a plugin validation/testing framework?
+5. **NEW**: How to maintain backward compatibility while fixing architectural issues?
+6. **NEW**: Should we implement plugin versioning/compatibility checks?

 ## Important Learnings